medialab/minet/docs/cli.md

                                 retrieved files into folders to alleviate issues on some filesystems when a folder contains too much files.
 Note that this will be applied on top of --filename-template.
-Defaults to "flat".
+All of the
-                                All of the strategies are described at the end of this help.
+                                strategies are described at the end of this help.
+Defaults to `flat`.
   -g, --grab-cookies {chrome,chromium,edge,firefox,opera}
                                 Whether to attempt to grab cookies from your computer's browser (supports "firefox",